behu-kea/ITA24-1-sem/webteknologi/12-js-dom-2.md

 ## Casetime

 You can choose between some different projects.
-You can define your own
+You can define your own or use a project i have created.
+Its up to you

-or you can use the following prompt to create an project tailored for your level or needs: Remember to insert your interests and difficulty level

 ````
 Can you create a interesting, insightful and fun javascript webapp exercise for students in their first year.